Bedford St Johns railway station

 Bedford St Johns is one of two railway stations in Bedford in Bedfordshire, England, on the Marston Vale Line linking Bletchley and Bedford.
 It is unstaffed and is operated by London Northwestern Railway.

 St Johns was Bedford's first station, on the Varsity Line (the original Oxford to Cambridge line).
-Its role diminished following the closure of that line, leaving it with a truncated route to Bletchley.
-British Rail closed the original station on 14 May 1984 and diverted services from Bletchley along a new chord line (on which the current St Johns station is now situated) to Bedford Midland station when a new bay platform was opened.
+Its role was diminished following the substantial closure of that line in 1967, leaving only the section to Bletchley in operation.
+British Rail closed the original station on 14 May 1984 and diverted services to/from Bletchley along a new chord line to Bedford Midland station, where a new bay platform was opened for this service.
+The current Bedford St Johns station was built (also in 1984) on this chord.

 Services

-The station is served by London Northwestern Railway local services from Bletchley to Bedford via the Marston Vale Line, using Class 230 multiple units.

-Monday to Saturdays, there is generally an hourly service to Bletchley (westbound) and to Bedford Midland (eastbound) with no Sunday service.
+All services at Bedford St Johns are operated by London Northwestern Railway.